micheldebree/micheldebree.nl/README.md

 __2009-2010__ @ __CIBG__ _(government)_

 Integration, development, architecture consultancy and business requirements consultancy for the customer portal of the National Electronic Patient Dossier (EPD).
 Because of the sensitivity of medical information, the demands for availability, reliability and security are very high.
-This concerns the 'paper' channel where civilians can login, fill in forms and get the information sent to them  paper by regular mail.
 This concerns the online channel where civilians authenticate with their national electronic id (DigiD) and have immediate access to the information stored about them in de National Electronic Patient Dossier.

 > Keywords: .NET, SAML2, DigiD, C#, ASP.NET MVC, SOAP-WS, HL7v3.